viking-sudo-rm/rusty-dawg/README.md

 Simply use the one-liner [here](https://www.rust-lang.org/tools/install).

-## Testing and Building Rusty DAWG
+## Testing and Building Rusty-DAWG

 To run tests, you can call Cargo (which should have been installed with Rust) from inside the repo directory: